Yucca House National Monument: Controversy

 Entrance to the monument is by an easement across the Box Bar ranch owned by the local Ford dealer Joe Keesee and his partner Lucky Pickens since 2005.
 Though the ranch was purchased with the easement—County Road 20.5, although it is not marked as such—already in place, there have been numerous attempts to prevent the public from accessing the monument via the easement.
 These efforts have been documented in the local newspaper, the Cortez Journal, and have included an attempt to convince the county Board of Commissioners to abandon the public road that feeds the easement, erection of "no trespassing signs" and gates and removal of directional signs.

 While these complicate the access to the monument, the NPS has published two sets of directions from the intersection of Hwy.
 160 and Hwy.
 491. One set of directions provides specifics about opening and closing of the gate that visitors may encounter.

 After the planned expansion is approved by Congress and signed into law, the additional land should resolve the controversy, with a new method of entry into the monument as well as a new parking lot and perhaps, restrooms.
 Senators Cory Gardner and Michael Bennet co-sponsored the bill in the Senate.
 Such construction would not occur soon because "a wetlands study and an assessment of the archaeological treasures underlying that land" must first be completed.
 Cliff Spencer, Superintendent of Mesa Verde National Park, and Alan Loy, also of Mesa Verde National Park, both have worked relentlessly to clear obstacles to expanding and improving the National Monument.

+Birding and wildlife

+Canada Goose, Mallard, Eurasian Collared Dove, Killdeer, White-tailed Kite, Northern Harrier, Red-tailed Hawk, Northern Flicker, American Kestrel, Black-billed Magpie, Common Raven, European Starling, Western Bluebird, Mountain Bluebird, American Robin, House Sparrow, House Finch, White-Crowned Sparrow, Savannah Sparrow, Song's Sparrow, Lincoln's Sparrow, Western Meadowlark and Red-winged Blackbird have been observed on the Karwick expansion property.